X-AE-A12/dr-collector/README.md

 #### Setup
 - Copy `env.example` and fill in the blanks.
 To use Quiknode you must have an account (there is no free plan, cheapest is 10$ a month).
 All other ETH Providers are not fit for the job as this requires heavy load upon synchronization (can take hundreds of thousands of transactions to fetch).
 Quicknode doesn't have a rate limit so processing time is in our favor.
-- Alter config in `~/src/config/config` (perhaps the allowTransactionInsertion & allowTransactionInsertion fields when testing)
+- Alter config in `~/src/config/config` (perhaps the pollingEnabled & allowTransactionInsertion fields when testing)

 #### How it Works
 - Contracts that we intend to track are listed in `~/src/config/pools`